 - 1 small shallot

 - Preheat broiler to high heat.
 Peel the tomatillos from the outer paper-like skin and wash them under warm water to remove some stickiness.
 Remove the top stem and place on a cooking sheet.
 Add garlic to the sheet with skin on.

 - Place under broiler for about 10 minutes, watching to make sure you get a nice char.
 Turn the tomatillos so they get charred on all sides.Remove garlic from skins and add garlic, shallot, cilantro, and jalapeño to a food processor and pulse till fully chopped.
 Add charred tomatillos and pulse till desired consistency is reached.
 Add salt and pepper to taste.

 - Meanwhile turn your instant pot to the "saute" function and add 1 tablespoon oil.
 Cut your flank steak into large pieces so it can fit nicely in the instant pot without crowding.
 Season on both sides with salt and pepper.
 Sear on both sides, about 3 minutes each, until a deep brown crust forms.
 You will need to do this in 2 batches.

-- Return all the meat to the instant pot and cover with the salsa verde (you can save a little extra for the finished tacos if you'd like).
+- Return all the meat to the instant pot and cover with the salsa verde and smoked paprika (you can save a little extra for the finished tacos if you'd like).
 Close the lid on the instant pot and make sure the steam release vent is closed.
 Press "Pressure Cook" and time for 40 minutes.
 The pressure should build fairly quickly because of the searing.